kowainik/relude/README.md

 3. **Rename common definitions.** If something is called `foo` in `base`, it's also called `foo` in `relude`.
-So, `relude` doesn't rename any existing abstractions, but it may introduce a few new ones, if their benefits outweigh learning curve.
+So, `relude` doesn't rename any existing abstractions, but it may introduce a few new ones, if their benefits outweigh the learning curve.

 This README contains an introduction to `relude` and a tutorial on how to use it.